DeepShift-Labs/MAGIST-Algorithm/README.md

 ***

 # Disclaimer
-Artificial Intelligence is a powerful field of research and study, and it should be kept that way.
+Artificial Intelligence is a powerful field **meant only for research and study**, and it should be kept that way.
 Unethical use of the AI can have severe repercussions to society and to the perpetrator.
-DeepShift Labs is strictly a research company and all of our programs follow.
+DeepShift Labs and any programs it develops are strictly for research purposes.
 Hence, all of our products, MAGIST included, are to be used **strictly** for research purposes.
 Misuse of this program can lead to heavy fines and prosecution.
 Furthermore, to retitle, rebrand, or redistribute without **explicitly** crediting DeepShift Labs is illegal.